IrrationalShadow/water/docs/content/notes/styleguide.md

 ## Variables

-Use variables appropriately.
-Use them to maintain the typical DRY standards.
+- Use variables appropriately to maintain DRY standards.
-They should be defined at the top of the file you wish to use them in if global in scope, or at the top of a selectors properties for local scope.
-Don't hide your variables in a separate "settings" file.

-Try to avoid single use variables (variables actually used only once), they miss the point of variables altogether and needlessly complicate your styles.
+- Avoid single-use variables, they lose the point of variables altogether.
+- Don't hide variables in a separate 'settings' file, keep them with your code.
+- Define variables at the top of the file you're using them in.
+- All variables should only be used in the file they're declared in.
+- Use local variables when applicable only to a specific selector tree.

-Variables should be written with one consistent naming convention, which mirrors class naming as much as possible.
-Using a variant of BEM naming, (the BEM methodology from Yandex) with camelCased words, all variables should follow a *"Base, Element, Modifier"* pattern, consisting of structured names and meaningful hyphens.

-The goal is to effectively create a variable name that both explains what it does, and what it relates to, in as few of words as possible.
+- Write variables with one consistent naming convention.

+Using a variant of BEM (the BEM methodology from Yandex), all variables should follow a *"Base, Element, Modifier"* pattern, consisting of structured names and meaningful hyphens.
+The goal is to effectively create a variable name that both explains what it does, and what it relates to as succinctly as possible.

-Sass variables are global in scope by default, unless you specifically specify a local variable (a variable defined within a selector).
-The naming convention differs slightly, depending on the scope of your variable:
+Sass variables are global in scope by default unless you specify a local variable (a variable defined within a selector).
+The naming conventions differ slightly, depending on the scope of your variable.

+#### Variable naming conventions

 - Global variables follow a pattern of `<blockName>[-elementName][-propertyName][--modifier]`.
 - Local variables follow a simpler pattern of `<elementName|propertyName>[--modifier]`.